The Role of MOSES: A Benchmarking Resource

 The benchmark uses a curated subset of the ZINC Clean Leads collection.

 - Scaffold Test Split: This split is crucial for distinct generalization testing.
 It contains molecules whose Bemis-Murcko scaffolds are completely absent from the training and test sets.
-Evaluating on this split strictly tests a model’s ability to generate novel chemical structures (generalization) rather than just variations of known scaffolds (memorization).
+Evaluating on this split strictly tests a model’s ability to generate novel chemical structures (generalization).

 - Filters Applied: